From the more famous routes to lesser-known byways and highways, here are some of the…

 Aria Resorts, Sky Villas, Las Vegas

 Heading to Las Vegas for a little grown-up fun?
-Take a few friends and stay at the Aria Resort & Casino where the Sky Villas offer two and three bedroom retreats with floor to ceiling panoramic windows that feature all the glimmer and glitz of Las Vegas.
-The suites feature a golden curving staircase, gym with a steam room, high tech toilets and two around the clock butlers to take care of every little detail.
+Take a few friends and stay at the Aria Resort & Casino where the Sky Villas offer two and three-bedroom retreats with floor-to-ceiling panoramic windows that feature all the glimmer and glitz of Las Vegas.
+The suites feature a golden curving staircase, a gym with a steam room, high-tech toilets, and two around-the-clock butlers to take care of every little detail.
 Available from $3500 to $7500 a night, you can enjoy Vegas like royalty.

 Burj Al Arab’s, Royal Suite, Dubai

 If you’re rolling in money, why not stay at one of the world’s most iconic luxury hotels?
 Located in Dubai, the sail-shaped Burj Al Arab sets the standard in over-the-top luxury.
 I mean really, look at this bedroom in the Royal Suite!!
-They say it’s the world’s only seven star hotel.
-For roughly $24,000 a night (3 bedroom) you get a chauffeur-driven Rolls Royce, personalized butler service, 3 opulent bathrooms, 24 carat Gold iPad, selection of 17 different types of pillows, private beach, upstairs and downstairs bars and your own elevator, library and cinema rooms.
+They say it’s the world’s only seven-star hotel.
+For roughly $24,000 a night (3 bedrooms) you get a chauffeur-driven Rolls Royce, personalized butler service, 3 opulent bathrooms, 24 carat Gold iPad, selection of 17 different types of pillows, private beach, upstairs and downstairs bars, and your own elevator, library and cinema rooms.
 Another highlight is uninterrupted water views from both floors of the suite, of the Arabian Gulf.
 Wow doesn’t begin to cover it!

 Corinthia Hotel, Royal Penthouse, London